Physical Penetration Testing Services

 Lock Picking & Bypass

-Expertly picking mechanical locks or bypassing electronic keypads on doors, cabinets, and safes to access restricted physical assets.
+Picking mechanical locks and bypassing electronic keypads on doors, cabinets, and safes to reach restricted physical assets.

 Under-Door Tool Attacks

-Sliding specialized tools under doors to manipulate internal handles, latches, or crash bars from the outside.
+Specialized tools slid under doors to manipulate internal handles, latches, or crash bars.
+Bypassing locks entirely with no evidence of entry.

 Fence & Perimeter Breaches

-Climbing, cutting, or exploiting weaknesses in perimeter fencing and barriers to gain initial site access undetected.
+Climbing, cutting, or exploiting weaknesses in perimeter fencing to gain initial site access undetected — often outside camera coverage.

 USB Drop Attacks

-Strategically placing baited USB devices in common areas (parking lots, break rooms) to test employee curiosity and handling protocols.
+Baited USB devices placed in parking lots, break rooms, and common areas.
+Testing employee curiosity and device handling protocols.

 Camera & Sensor Evasion

-Using IR illuminators, reflective clothing, or timing to defeat surveillance cameras and motion detectors during infiltration.
+IR illuminators, reflective materials, and timing-based techniques to defeat surveillance cameras and motion detectors during infiltration.

 Dumpster Diving

-Searching through onsite trash and recycling for sensitive documents, passwords, access cards, or operational intel that aids infiltration.
+Searching trash and recycling for sensitive documents, passwords, access cards, or operational intel that aids further infiltration.

 Request-a-Badge or Help Pretext